Table of contents

 CPA (cost per action) — cost per action

 CPA is a payment model that requires a user to perform a specific action, such as filling out a contact form, signing up for a newsletter or making a purchase.
 In a nutshell, CPA is an efficiency billing model for advertising campaigns that is closely related to conversion.
-The advertiser specifies the maximum amount he wants to spend to get a conversion (but we don’t have a guarantee that it will happen), and in this case he is charged when his recipient takes the action he specified.
-In this way, it nullifies the risk of wasting the advertising budget and shows us how many potential customers a specific promotion channel generates.
-However, it is worth bearing in mind that this model is also more expensive than other solutions.
+The advertiser specifies the maximum amount he wants to spend to get a conversion (but we don’t have a guarantee that it will happen), and in this case, he is charged when his recipient takes the action he specified.
+This way, it nullifies the risk of wasting the advertising budget and shows how many potential customers a specific promotion channel generates.
+However, remembering that this model is also more expensive than other solutions is worth remembering.

 CPA has several derivative models for buying advertising.
 We can distinguish here:

-- CPL (cost per lead) — in this model we incur the cost only when our user fills out the form specified by us or leaves our personal information along with consent for later contact (this solution will also work well in the case of building a base for our newsletter).
+- CPL (cost per lead) — in this model, we incur the cost only when our user fills out the form specified by us or leaves our personal information along with consent for later contact (this solution will also work well in the case of building a base for our newsletter).
 Thanks to it, we eliminate the risk of paying for accidental clicks or ad displays.
-The cost itself can vary significantly depending on our industry or even how complex our form is that the user has to fill out.
-The CPL model should work well in industries such as insurance, banking or services.
+The cost can vary significantly depending on our industry or even how complex our form is that the user must fill out.
+The CPL model should work well in insurance, banking or services industries.

-- CPS (cost per sale) — this is a model in which payment is charged when a user makes a purchase of a product or service.
-Due to the fact that this is a rather expensive billing model, this solution is mainly used for successful e-commerce sites.
+- CPS (cost per sale) — This is a model in which payment is charged when a user purchases a product or service.
+Because this is a rather expensive billing model, this solution is mainly used for successful e-commerce sites.
 A similar variant to it is the CPO model, or cost per order.
-In it, we are charged with payment for each order placed, regardless of whether it was paid by the user.
-Choosing this solution, advertising can be billed in two ways.
+In it, we are charged with payment for each order placed, regardless of whether the user paid it.
+By choosing this solution, advertising can be billed in two ways.
 The first is a fixed, specific amount for each order, regardless of the value of the shopping cart.
-While the second way is payment of a given fixed percentage of sales.
+While the second way is the payment of a given fixed percentage of sales.

 Are you looking for someone to take care of your company’s internet marketing comprehensively?